GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentAttribute.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to capture the attributes of a document
+An extension to capture attributes of a document that are not explicitly addressed within DocumentReference.
+Indended for use by exception only e.g. in the case of legacy documents.

 ### Purpose
 This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DocumentAttribute}}.